Insight: Can "Chavismo" outlast Venezuela's Chavez?

 His links to the country's downtrodden echo a century-long history of Latin American populism, perhaps most famously embodied by Argentina's Juan Peron.
 But his intense involvement in government decisions large and small is unprecedented since the end of Venezuela's last dictatorship.

-From personally approving scores of projects carried out by a state investment fund totaling some $90 billion, to intensely debating where to build the parking lot of a Caracas community center, Chavez's micromanagement has earned his government the moniker of a "hyper-presidentialist" system.
+From personally approving scores of projects carried out by a state investment fund totalling some $90 billion, to intensely debating where to build the parking lot of a Caracas community centre, Chavez's micromanagement has earned his government the moniker of a "hyper-presidentialist" system.

 For this reason his cancer, more than the illness of one man, is a monumental threat to a system built around him.